telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 > **Important**
 >
-> If you want to achieve a maximum Grid accessibility with assistive technologies, disable the scrolling feature.
+> If you want to achieve maximum Grid accessibility with assistive technologies, disable the scrolling feature.

 ### Remove Vertical Scrollbars